greg-js/arch-wiki-md-repo/wiki/_content/HP ProBook 4530s.md

 ```

-SD cards tested and working. <strike>Memory Stick cards do not work, despite having module **jmb38x_ms** loaded.
-Dmesg does not show any info about Memory Stick card being inserted.</strike> With 3.4.7 kernel, Memory Stick card works as intended.
+SD cards tested and working. ~~Memory Stick cards do not work, despite having module **jmb38x_ms** loaded.
+Dmesg does not show any info about Memory Stick card being inserted.~~ With 3.4.7 kernel, Memory Stick card works as intended.

 #### Function keys